afunnydev/tinysociety/content/articles/2018-06-28-what-to-look-for-in-a-tiny-house-plan.md

 draft: false
 noindex: false
 ---
 So you're ready to build your Tiny House, or to have someone build it for you.
 Where to start?
-As the saying goes, you need a vision before you can create the reality.
+As the good ol' Benjamin Franklin use to say, "If you fail to plan, you are planning to fail"!
 This is where your Tiny House plan comes in.
+The easiest way to plan is to ask the right questions.

 ## How Many Occupants?

-Starting with the most basic information that will determine your Tiny House plan options, how many people will live there?
+Getting the basics down will help us know the best plan options.
+First things first, how many people will live there?
 The number of sleeping areas required is one of the biggest impacts on your floor plan layout.
-Obviously, this factor is dependent on how many people you're planning to live with.

 ### Tiny House Plans for a Single Occupant